Chik-Wauk Museum and Nature Center

 The museum strives to meet the needs of all visitors.
 Exhibits are arranged on a single level, making it easily accessible via wheelchair.
 The hiking trail system includes two ADA accessible trails.

 Accessible parking is located next to the museum, across from the main entrance.

 Please note that the museum is located in a rural location and does not provide modern amenities.
-An ADA accessible latrine with a pit toilet on the Campus, one is located in the lower parking area, the second is located close to the museum.
+There are two ADA accessible latrines with a pit toilet on the Campus, one is located in the lower parking area, the second is located close to the museum.
 Both are available to visitors and staff use.

 Pet Friendly Notes

 Pets are not permitted inside museum, but are permitted on the grounds and hiking trails.
 Please leash your dog at all times and pick up after them.